farazsth98/farazsth98.github.io/_posts/2019-10-12-rooters-ctf-pwn-challenges.markdown

 >Author: codacker

 ### **Solution**

+Glibc version for this challenge is libc 2.27.

 To be honest, I don't really know how I came up with the solution for this challenge.
 I trial and errored my way to getting the leak.
 After that, it was very easy.